 Receiving notification that examiners have denied your claim for disability benefits is a crushing blow if you’re in a desperate financial situation.
 Here you are with a serious illness or injury, and the federal government has the gall to deny you access to a fund you’ve already paint into?
 How can they get away with doing that?
 As it turns out, there are several reasons why investigators could choose to reject your application, and most of them are your entire fault.
-Our Social Security disability lawyers detail the problem areas they see most commonly and how to correct them – if that’s possible.
+Our Philadelphia disability lawyers detail the problem areas they see most commonly and how to correct them – if that’s possible.

 Earning too Much Money

 Having an income that exceeds the Social Security Administration’s threshold for disability benefits will disqualify you from eligibility.
 The ceiling for finances isn’t a high one, with those earning more than $1,040 per month (as of 2013) being ineligible.
 It’s important to note that only working income counts towards this amount, not money obtained through investments.
 If you can continue working in spite of your physical condition, you should do so.
-Having a job that pays below the monthly income limit won’t disqualify you in the eyes of disability examiners.
+Having a job that pays below the monthly SSDI income limit in Pennsylvania or NJ won’t disqualify you in the eyes of disability examiners.

 Uncertain Injuries and Unclear Medical Records

 Doctors must expect an injury or illness to reduce your functional capacity significantly for at least 12 months for you to be eligible for disability benefits through the federal government.
 In many instances, injuries sustained through accidents aren’t serious enough to render you incapable of working for this length of time, which means you can’t get disability pay.